Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 C) I'm going to buy five tickets again this year
 ```

-The above reconstruction does not demonstrate the faulty reasoning at work, so we reconstuct further:
+The above reconstruction does not demonstrate the faulty reasoning at work, so we reconstruct further:

 ```
 P1) I buy raffle tickets every year